 An important thing to remember is cabbage likes cool temperatures.
 Cabbage will not form a head but split or bolt if exposed to too much heat or severe frost.

 In cold winter areas, cabbage is a spring and fall crop.
-Sow cabbage seeds indoors 8 weeks before the last spring frost for a spring crop and 14 weeks before the first fall frost.
-Seeds sprout in 4 to 10 days.
-Cabbage seeds last up to 4 years.
+Sow cabbage seeds indoors 8 weeks before the last spring frost for a spring crop and 14 weeks before the first fall frost for a fall crop.
+Seeds sprout in 4 to 10 days, and they last up to 4 years.
 Cabbage seeds are available online at Seedsnow.com.

 In areas with mild winters, like the low desert of Arizona, cabbage grows best during the winter season.
 In the low desert of Arizona: